Frequently Asked QuestionsUpdated Tuesday April 9, 2019 by Greg Strowig.

 Our goal is to have all athletes and their families participate in the fundraiser.
 However, we realize some families would prefer not to.
 Starting in 2017, Franklin Little League will also offer an “opt out” option for families who would prefer not to participate in the fundraiser.
 The “opt out” option will be a flat fee and will be determined at the start of the season.
 All families will be asked to participate in the fundraising event or choose the “opt out” option.
 Thank you in advance for your efforts to help keep Franklin Little League fees as low as possible!

 What is FLL refund policy (Regular Season Play and Fall Ball)?

-What is Fall Ball?
+What are Fall Clinics?

 In the past we have tried to extend the season with a Fall Ball program.
 Starting in 2018 we started running Fall Clinics as a way to not only build skills for the players, but for the coaching staff as well.
 Fall Clinics are an extension of the regular summer season and is a great way to get more playing time in our Wisconsin climate.
 It also affords a “play up” option in the Rookie, Minor and Major Divisions for those that age qualify based on standard Little League rules.
 Franklin Little League also offers co-ed Rookie Division Fall Ball.

 Since Fall Clinics are are designed as an extension program, it has a separate registration and fee.
 Fall Clinics are played on Sunday afternoons for 6 weeks, starting in mid-August.
 We cover all sorts of skills from fielding, pitching, hitting and provide instructional videos on our Facebook page (Facebook.com/FranklinLL) for the players to use as homework.